hm-lang/core/proposals/README.md

     #}#
 }

-# a class with a swapper method gets a modifier method automatically:
+# a class with a swapper method gets a modifier and move+reset method automatically:
 justSwappable := {
     @invisible
     SomeVar; int